French Creek (Allegheny River tributary): Name

 The stream has been sometimes called a river and sometimes a creek.
 It is thought that the stream's Seneca name, in nungash, was modified over time to Venango.
 The phrase in nungash may have derived from Onenga, the Seneca word for mink, or it may have stemmed from Winingus, the Delaware (Lenape) word for the same animal.
 Interpretations of Venango have included "crooked", and the Seneca chief Cornplanter suggested that in nungash referred to a particular carving on a tree along the stream.
 Venango was likewise the name of a native settlement at the creek's mouth, later the site of Franklin, Pennsylvania.

 In the 18th century, the stream was an important link between the Great Lakes and the Ohio River.
 The French built Fort Presque Isle and Fort Le Boeuf to control the portage from the stream's headwaters to Lake Erie.
 They called the stream Rivière aux boeufs (Cattle River) because the bison in the vicinity reminded them of French cattle.
 In 1753, George Washington, still a British subject, was sent to deliver a message to Fort Le Boeuf asking the French to leave the region, as tensions increased before the French and Indian War.
 Washington called the stream French Creek rather than Beef Creek (another common rendering of Rivière aux Boeufs), and his version prevailed after the British won the Seven Years' War and took control of former French colonies in North America east of the Mississippi River.

 Course

 French Creek begins near French Creek, New York, and flows about 117 mi to the Allegheny River at Franklin, Pennsylvania.
 The creek's drainage basin covers 1270 mi2.
 The watershed includes parts of Erie, Crawford, Venango, and Mercer counties in Pennsylvania as well as Chautauqua County in New York.
-Cities and towns along its main stem include Mill Village, Wattsburg, Cambridge Springs, Venango, Saegertown, Meadville, Cochranton, Utica, Sugarcreek, and Franklin, all in Pennsylvania.
+Cities and towns along its main stem include Union City, Mill Village, Wattsburg, Cambridge Springs, Venango, Saegertown, Meadville, Cochranton, Utica, Sugarcreek, and Franklin, all in Pennsylvania.